null-a/tek_tds_backup_tool/readme.md

 ## AR488 Setup

-The Arduino should to be running the AR488 firmware and connected to the GPIB bus of the oscilloscope.
+The Arduino should be running the AR488 firmware and connected to the GPIB bus of the oscilloscope.

 IMPORTANT: I suspect that (in my particular case) I only had this working reliably (on an Arduino Diecimila) after I disabled the use of